tccw/gitbread/README.md

 both the look of the application and the logic behind the buttons/fields.

 ### Other refactoring
 - Changed from a 1D linked-list to a graph structure for branching.
-Each node points backwards to a maximum of two parents, but can be the parent of an arbitrary number of nodes.
+Each node points backwards to an arbitrary number of parents, and can be the parent of an arbitrary number of nodes.
 ---
     		PREVIOUS DESIGN:    m<--m<--m<--t<--t<--m<--m<--a<--t<--a<--a<--m<--m<--m